intel/intel-inb-manageability/docs/In-Band Manageability User Guide - Azure.md

 First, view a device using instructions from [Viewing and Managing Devices](#viewing-and-managing-devices).

--   If the device is successfully provisioned, the status of the device will be shown as Provisioned on the top-right corner.
+-   If the device is successfully provisioned, the status of the device will be shown as Provisioned in the top-right corner.
     <img src="media/In-Band Manageability User Guide - Azure/media/image27.png" style="width:5.5in;height:1.23056in" />

 -   Upon viewing a device, the **Measurement** tab Ⓐ is displayed, where